simonaco/react-course/lessons/03-components.md

 - Fix search bug: search for Hunger first, search for Harry.
 Notice nothing is returned anymore.
 Why?
 Can you fix it?
 - Update search to be case insensitive

-## Third task
+## Part 3: Functional components
+---

-1. Functional components: Refactor App.js to extract input and button into a Search component
+1. Refactor App.js to extract input and button into a Search component

 - Create *components -> Search -> components* folder structure
 - Create input component as functional: